-Japan’s unemployment rate edged down to 2.9 percent in January 2021, from a revised 3.0 percent in the previous month and compared with market consensus of 3.0 percent.
-The number of unemployed declined by 70 thousand from the previous month to 2.03 million in January, while employment rose by 110 thousand to 66.94 million.
-The non-seasonally adjusted labor force participation rate stood at 61.8 percent.
-Meantime, the jobs-to-application ratio increased to 1.1 from a revised 1.05.
-A year earlier, the unemployment rate was at 2.4 percent. source: Ministry of Internal Affairs & Communications
+Japan’s unemployment rate unexpectedly was at an 11-month low of 2.6 percent in March 2021, compared with market consensus and February's figure of 2.9 percent.
+The number of unemployed declined by 230 thousand from the previous month to 1.8 million and employment was down by 130 thousand to 66.94 million.
+The labor force dropped by 33 thousand to 68.65 million and those detached from the labor force rose 240 thousand to 41.81 million.
+The non-seasonally adjusted labor force participation rate edged down to 61.9 percent in March from 62.0 in the same month a year earlier.
+Meantime, the jobs-to-application ratio was at 1.1 in March, compared with consensus and February's reading of 1.09.
+A year earlier, the unemployment rate was at 2.5 percent. source: Ministry of Internal Affairs & Communications

 Unemployment Rate in Japan averaged 2.72 percent from 1953 until 2021, reaching an all time high of 5.50 percent in June of 2002 and a record low of 1 percent in November of 1968.
 This page provides the latest reported value for - Japan Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Japan Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.